 The family is at their respective homes.

 A message of condolence may be sent to the family by visiting www.harrisfuneral.com.

 Harris Funeral Home and Cremation Services, Abbeville is assisting the Rollings family.

-To send flowers to Barbara Ann (Jones) Rollings' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Barbara Ann (Jones) Rollings, please visit our floral store.